 - From 9.12 AM to 9.15 AM: The last 3 minutes in the pre-opening session act to connect the pre-opening session and the normal market trading hours.
 During these 3 minutes, you will not be able to place, modify or cancel any orders.
 These sessions help to create a buffer to ease the transition into regular trading hours.

-Normal Trading Session for NSE and BSE Indian Stock Market Timings
+Normal Trading Session Timings for NSE and BSE

 The normal trading hours are from 9.15 AM to 3.30 PM and are also known as continuous trading sessions.
 These are NSE and BSE stock market timing where you can normally buy, sell, trade, or invest in stocks.
 During such trading hours, you can also modify, cancel your existing buy or sell orders without any limitations.
 The price of stocks is discovered by the normal demand and supply mechanism.
 During this session, a bilateral order matching system is followed.
 Under this system, each sell order is matched with a buy order that has been placed at the same price and vice versa.